stassa/louise/README.md

 Recursion with the metarules is enabled by adding the option `metarules` to the list of options in `fetch_clauses/1`.
-Unlike recursion with the positive examples, resolving with the metarules allows for arbitrary recursion to be learned, but there is a catch (other than getting stuck into infinite left-recursions, that is).
+Unlike recursion with the positive examples, resolving the metarules with each other and the first-order background knowledge allows for arbitrary recursion to be learned, but there is a catch: a metarule can infinitely resolve with itself as long as it has any body literals that have the same arity, and therefore, can unify, with its head literal.

-The catch is that a metarules can infinitely resolve with itself, thus entering an infinite self-recursion.
-That happens if any of the metarule's body literals has the same arity as its head literal.
-Now, for the tricky bit.
+To avoid this infinite recursion, louise imposes a limit on the number of times that a metarule can resolve with itself.
+This limit is set in the configuration option `clause_limit/1`.

-As long as clauses in a hypothesis are allowed to resolve with each other and themselves, the configuration option `clause_limit/1` controls _the cardinality of the set of program clauses participating in any refutation sequence of a positive example_.
+When metarules resolve with each other and the first-order backrgound knowledge, the instances of metarules derived become clauses in the hypothesis so-far.

-This occult mumbo jumbo means that, given a `clause_limit/1` setting of `k > 0`, Vanilla will only be allowed to derive up to k clauses during a Resolution-refutation proof of a positive example.
-This in turn means that up to k clauses will be derived from any one example at a time (multiple sets of up-to-k clauses may still be derived on backtracking, and then from multiple examples).
+Including the option `hypothesis` to the options for `fetch_clauses/1` allows those clauses to resolve with each other, as discussed earlier.
+Each of those clauses needs to be derived once, then can resolve an arbitrary number of times with itself or other clauses.

-With the option `hypothesis` included in the options for `fetch_clauses/1`, each of those k clauses will be allowed to recurse with each other, and with itself, an arbitrary number of times as discussed earlier.
+Thus, as long as the option `hypothesis` is included in the options for `fetch_clauses/1`, the value of `clause_limit/1` controls _the cardinality of the set of program clauses participating in any refutation sequence of a positive example_.

-The flip side of that is that leaving `hypothesis` out will effectively restrict the number of times any clause in the hypothesis so-far can resolve with other clauses in the hypothesis, including itself, _to 0_.
+The flip side of that is that leaving `hypothesis` out of the options for `fetch_clauses/1` will effectively restrict the number of times clauses in the hypothesis so-far can resolve with themselves, _to 0_.

 In turn, the value of `k` in `clause_limit(k)` will now effectively become _the total number of program clauses included in any one refutation sequence_.
 If